jacklynch00/chat-with-me/README.md

 - In the root directory, run `docker-compose up -d --build`
     - This will create the images and containers and then run them in detached mode
 - You can now access the frontend on `https://localhost:3000`
+- Run `docker-compose down` to turn of the server and frontend

 ## How to use without Docker